Whenever I tell some I spent a year of my life living in Las Vegas, the response is often the same. It follows a predictable, two-step process.

 Yes, there’s temptation, and yes, there’s insanity.
 But, these qualities aren’t part of a Las Vegas local’s everyday experience.

-I moved to Las Vegas for a job in nightlife marketing and lived there for a year.
 I found that beneath its exterior as a world-renowned city, Las Vegas is just a small town with plenty more growing up to do.

 What Are the People Like?